How to choose the optimal LED fixture for your production

 Control your LED grow lights with an LED Light Controller

 With an LED Light Controller, you are able to maintain the full control of your LED installation through easy setting of light intensity and spectral distribution.
 The LED Light Controller thus enables monitoring, optimization and energy savings due to a precise match between the LED settings and the demands of your specific cultures.

 Light sensors are placed between plants in all levels, which signals the optimal light intensity to the LED Light Controller.
 Dependent on the different levels of natural light entering a greenhouse throughout the day, the sensors ensure that the LED Light Controller regulates light intensity optimally to match the demands of the specific crop and to use as little energy as possible.

 The external device further enables you to easily cultivate several cultures over the year with the same lights using the flexible setting for each individual cultures’ lighting requirements – all for the purpose of optimizing your crop yield.

 The LED Light Controller can easily be combined with your current climate control, and otherwise it is possible to purchase a full setup customized for your crop.

-"The best solution will always be context-dependant and connected to the specific culture, geographical location, and additional lighting circumstances."Johnny Rasmussen Key Account Manager at Senmatic
+"The best solution will always be context-dependant and connected to the specific culture, geographical location, and additional lighting circumstances."Johnny Rasmussen Key Account Manager at DGT by Senmatic

 Interested in the future of light?